Free life insurance quotes in minutes

 Yes, you can qualify for life insurance if you have a disability.
 Having a developmental, physical, or any other type of disability doesn’t automatically disqualify you from getting life insurance coverage.

 Getting life insurance for disabled adults is the same process as it is for anyone else.
-Your application will be evaluated and your premium will be set using the same factors that are used for other applicants, including age, gender, medical history, and hobbies.
+Your application will be evaluated and your premiums will be set using the same factors that are used for other applicants, including age, gender, medical history, and hobbies.

 But if your disability affects your ability to work or has serious health ramifications that may affect your life expectancy, you may only qualify for non-traditional life insurance options, which usually have no or fewer health requirements for approval.
 And the more risk you present to the insurer — medical or otherwise — the higher your premiums will be.